Functions Python Runtime

 Beginning with version 3.11, the Python runtime includes some common PyPI packages.
 You can import these packages in your functions without providing a requirements.txt and build script.

-Each version of the Python runtime will always provide the same major version of its included packages.
-Minor and patch version updates will be applied throughout the lifetime of a runtime version.
+Each version of the Python runtime always provides the same major version of its included packages.
+Minor and patch version updates are applied throughout the lifetime of a runtime version.

 To use these packages, import them in your Python code.
 Here is an example Python function that uses the pandas package: